 When it comes to nickel, new research reveals that elimination of this toxic metal takes longer than previously reported and long-term retention of this toxic metal is not to be underestimated (17).
 This is why patience with detoxing is so important.

 Of course, your recovery from toxic effects depends on such things as the severity of your symptoms, the levels of metal toxicity in your body, and how long you have been suffering from your adverse health conditions.
-At the very least, many experience a vast reduction in their symptoms with detoxification via mild chelating agents, mineral supplementation, and use of an infrared sauna, all of which are part of a comprehensive Mineral Power program.
+At the very least, many experience a vast reduction in their symptoms with detoxification via mild chelating agents, mineral supplementation, and use of an infrared sauna, all of which are part of a comprehensive Myers Detox Protocol program.

 Metals can often do the same jobs as minerals.
 So when we are mineral deficient, the human body is forced to accumulate metals to accomplish certain processes necessary to for us to survive.
-A Mineral Power program is one of the best programs to remove all heavy metals from the body, including nickel, so we can get back to better health.
+A Myers Detox Protocol program is one of the best programs to remove all heavy metals from the body, including nickel, so we can get back to better health.
 The program utilizes over 20 different methods at once to remove ALL toxic metals safely and deeply, while replenishing the minerals your body actually needs.
-Many nutrients are given on a Mineral Power to aid the body’s removal of excess nickel.
+Many nutrients are given on a Myers Detox Protocol to aid the body’s removal of excess nickel.
 Among these critical nutrients are Pectasol-C modified citrus pectin, Zeolite, and vitamin C (10).

-So what is Mineral Power?
+So what is Myers Detox Protocol?
 I’m glad you asked!

 Presently, humanity is exposed to the highest levels of toxic metals in recorded history, up to several thousand times higher than even several hundred years ago due to industrialization.
 The danger of toxic metals in our environment is greatly aggravated due to low mineral content of our food supply, as well as the contamination of our food supply.
 If one does not consume preferred minerals in the diet, the body will pick up whatever toxic metals it can from the food, air, and water as substitutes to perform various functions in the body.
 A key principle to remember is that an abundance of essential minerals in the diet and via supplementation protects the body against toxic metals.

-It’s time to restore balance to your body with Mineral Power!
+It’s time to restore balance to your body with Myers Detox Protocol!

-A Mineral Power program is not about diagnosing or treating any particular disease.
+A Myers Detox Protocol program is not about diagnosing or treating any particular disease.
 It utilizes a hair mineral analysis and other metals testing to design a customized diet, supplement, lifestyle and detox program to detox heavy metals, improve the entire body’s energy level, reduce stress, and improve the metabolic rate of the body.
 My program focuses on the wellness model of health care, which is a state of high resistance to all illness.